HiDiHlabs/diSPIM_screen/README.md

 This repository contains:

-* KNIME workflows, CNN analysis and R scripts for evaluating mitotic phenotypes
 * hSPIM image processing pipeline manual (with installation instructions)
+* CNN analysis (in Python) for detecting mitotic phases
+* KNIME workflows and R script for evaluating mitotic phenotypes

 To install the hSPIM image processing pipeline, please download the .zip file [here].
 This software was developed in collaboration with Markus Fangerau and Ingmar Gergel at mBits imaging GmbH and is free for academic use.